 However, with a travel insurance cover, you’ll not have to break the bank to get yourself or your daughter to a medical facility in case of an emergency.
 Choosing a medical evacuation coverage before you travel will enable you or your family members to be flown to a hospital, or evacuated from a danger zone through a helicopter.

 Suppose you don’t trust the medical facilities in that country to perform an emergency operation on you, through the cover.
 In that case, you can be flown back to your home country, or wherever you prefer, to get high-quality medical care.
 Additionally, your travel insurance provider may recommend hospitals that can take care of your condition.
-If you die before the evacuation, a travel insurance cover will compensate your family, just like the trusted final expense life insurance companies.
+If you die before the evacuation, a travel insurance cover will compensate your family.

 One of the most unpleasant incidents that can affect you is a flight delay.
 If you’re taking a long trip, you may need several flights to reach your destination.
 However, because of a natural hazard, airline’s fault, or personal problem, you may delay.
 That may cost you the amount you spent on an air ticket, accommodation, and pre-funded activities.
 According to statistics by the Bureau of Transportation Statistics, in 2017, the weather was responsible for delaying 27.84% of flights in the US.

 You may delay reaching your destinations because of various glitches.
 However, if you have a travel insurance policy, at the eleventh hour when your plans seem to take a downward trend, you’ll receive compensation per the policy’s schedule.
 Besides that, your insurance company may cover additional costs, including funding your unplanned night stay at a hotel as you wait for the next flight to your destination.
 It may also assist you in arranging and paying for any travel changes.